kaisadilla/judith/.info/goal_spec.md

 ```

 ## Do
-Do is a simple block that executes one.
+Do is a simple block that executes once.
 It can be used to define blocks with modifiers such as `unsafe` or `unchecked`, or to `yield` a value.

 ```judith
 do